- Is it dangerous to run down the slopes of sand dunes at Lake Wabby?

 - bring clean firewood—not bush wood—such as milled timber off-cuts, and firelighters for ignition, as collecting wood or kindling from the national park is an offence.

-- No fires permitted when fire prohibition or fire bans are in place.
+- No fires permitted when QPWS-declared fire prohibitions or total fire bans are in place.

 Bring fuel or gas stoves for cooking.

 A fully enclosed cooking or heating appliance, preferably using gas or fuel, can be used at all camping areas unless a total fire ban is in place.

 - The appliance must use only manufactured fuel.

 - It must be used for cooking and/or heating only.